truenas/documentation/content/TrueCommand/Clusters.md

 ### Configure Cluster

-Successfully creating a cluster immediately adds a cluster widget to the **Clusters** screen and opens options to configure the new cluster.
+Successfully creating a cluster adds a cluster widget to the **Clusters** screen and opens options to configure the new cluster.
-These options are split into three screens: **SMB Network**, **Active Directory**, and **Confirmation**.
+These options split into three screens: **SMB Network**, **Active Directory**, and **Confirmation**.

 #### SMB Network

-The SMB Network page has general options and fields added for each SCALE system in the cluster.
+The SMB Network page has options and fields added for each SCALE system in the cluster.

 ![ConfigureClusterSMBNetwork](/images/TrueCommand/2.2/ConfigureClusterSMBNetwork.png "Configure Cluster SMB Network")